gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/AADRM.md

 ### [Get-AadrmDocumentLog](./Get-AadrmDocumentLog.md)
-Generates content information logs for all documents associated with a specific user.
+Gets protection information about documents that are tracked.

 ### [Get-AadrmDoNotTrackUserGroup](./Get-AadrmDoNotTrackUserGroup.md)